SXSW: The Swiss Presence in Austin

 Digital Fabrication (listen)

 The Swiss presence at SXSW began on Saturday March 10th with a panel discussion from swissnex Boston on Digital Fabrication that asked the question, “Will robots build the future?”.
 The panel, moderated by celebrated design editor Aniina Koivu, Head of Theory Master at ECAL, explored the explosion in manufacturing and design technologies including the opportunities created by 3D printing, procedurally-generated design processes, and new self-assembling materials.
-The panel included renown Swiss designer Christophe Guberan, a graduate of ECAL who has garnered widespread attention through his collaboration with fellow panelist Skylar Tibbits at MIT’s Self-Assembly Lab.
-Together, the pair are pioneering new materials and fabrication techniques that push the possibilities of assembly and construction forward at a rapid and exciting pace.
-They impressed the crowd with video and images of their programmable materials and “4D printing” exhibitions in which they designed objects that independently morph to adjust to new environments, circumstances, or user desires.
+The panel included renown Swiss product designer Christophe Guberan, a graduate of ECAL who has garnered widespread attention through his collaboration with fellow panelist Skylar Tibbits at MIT’s Self-Assembly Lab.
+Together, the pair are pioneering new materials and fabrication techniques that push the possibilities of assembly and construction forward at a rapid and exciting pace in order to produce objects.
+They impressed the crowd with video and images of their programmable materials and Rapid Liquid Printing process.

 To conclude, Skylar Tibbits and Christophe Guberan presented the crowd with the though-provoking mantra that has guided much of their latest work- “Today we program machines.
 Tomorrow we program materials.”